BTMorton/angular2-grid/README.md

     'resizeHandle': null,   //  The selector to be used for the resize handle.
 If null, uses 'borderSize' pixels from the right for horizontal resize,
                             //    'borderSize' pixels from the bottom for vertical, and the square in the corner bottom-right for both
     'borderSize': 15,
-    'fixed': false,         //  If the grid item should be cascaded or not.
-If yes, manual movement is required 'draggable': true,      //  If the grid item can be dragged.
+    'canCascade': false,         //  If the grid item should be cascaded or not.
+If yes, manual movement is required 'canDrag': true,      //  If the grid item can be dragged.
 If this or the global setting is set to false, the item cannot be dragged.
-    'resizable': true       //  If the grid item can be resized.
+    'canResize': true       //  If the grid item can be resized.
 If this or the global setting is set to false, the item cannot be resized.
 }
 ```